VersatileFloof/VersatileFloof/README.md

 im usually under the Bakery area chilling with friends. i don't really talk unless you speak first or im just fully warmed up to you . it also depends on if im doing anything else

-also check out my friends i listed, strawpage and other cool links i showed you lmfao my ata is basically dead (drawing gimmicks broke btw . we won't see them)
+also check out my friends i listed, strawpage and other cool links i showed you!